-The EYFS statutory framework has been updated and the revised document will need to be used in all early years' settings and schools from September 2021.
 It is important that subject leaders understand what their specialist subject looks like in early years; how key knowledge and skills are taught and what progression through these may look like.
 There is no requirement for schools to adopt a particular teaching style or method and the school curriculum as a whole needs to be considered, so it meets the needs of your children, families and community.
-The ELG should not be seen as your curriculum as this very narrow, merely a checkpoint for the end of the reception year.
-The revised EYFS still has seven areas of learning, rather than the individual subjects used within the National Curriculum but this document will highlight the main links between the two.
+The Early Learning Goals should not be seen as your curriculum as this very narrow, merely a checkpoint for the end of the reception year.
+The EYFS has seven areas of learning, rather than the individual subjects used within the National Curriculum but this document will highlight the main links between the two.
 Communication and Language development is key and is a 'golden thread' which runs through and underpins all other areas of learning as does Personal, Social and Emotional Development.
 The statutory framework is supported by two non-statutory documents which schools can choose to use ('Development Matters' and 'Birth to Five Matters').
 The table below shows where learning in early years links to the NC programme of study in Geography.
 Whilst there are not links in each age range, these statements are basics upon which to build your full curriculum.